Beak: Mandibles

 The upper mandible is supported by a three-pronged bone called the intermaxillary.
 The upper prong of this bone is embedded into the forehead, while the two lower prongs attach to the sides of the skull.
-At the base of the upper mandible a thin sheet of nasal bones is attached to the skull at the nasofrontal hinge, which gives mobility to the upper mandible, allowing it to move upwards and downwards.
+At the base of the upper mandible a thin sheet of nasal bones is attached to the skull at the nasofrontal hinge, which gives mobility to the upper mandible, allowing it to move upward and downward.

-The base of the upper mandible, or the roof when seen from the mouth, is the palate, the structure of which differs greatly in the ratites.
+The base of the upper mandible, or the roof when seen from the mouth, is the palate; the palate's structure differs greatly in the ratites.
 Here, the vomer is large and connects with premaxillae and maxillopalatine bones in a condition termed as a "paleognathous palate".
 All other extant birds have a narrow forked vomer that does not connect with other bones and is then termed as neognathous.
 The shape of these bones varies across the bird families.

 The lower mandible is supported by a bone known as the inferior maxillary bone—a compound bone composed of two distinct ossified pieces.
 These ossified plates (or rami), which can be U-shaped or V-shaped, join distally (the exact location of the joint depends on the species) but are separated proximally, attaching on either side of the head to the quadrate bone.
 The jaw muscles, which allow the bird to close its beak, attach to the proximal end of the lower mandible and to the bird's skull.
-The muscles that depress the lower mandible are usually weak, except in a few birds such as the starlings and the extinct Huia, which have well-developed digastric muscles that aid in foraging by prying or gaping actions.
+The muscles that depress the lower mandible are usually weak, except in a few birds such as the starlings and the extinct huia, which have well-developed digastric muscles that aid in foraging by prying or gaping actions.
 In most birds, these muscles are relatively small as compared to the jaw muscles of similarly sized mammals.